Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 #1: Capturing Digital Invoices

 Invoices received in e-mail or paper format introduce unnecessary costs and complexities into the AP process.
 For invoices received via mail, the documents must be sorted, routed, opened, sometimes scanned, and keyed into an AP system.
 For invoices received via e-mail, the documents must be saved, stored and depending on the process in place, potentially printed and keyed if no front-end imaging or automatic data extraction technology is in place.
+Receiving invoices in electronic format allows your company to perform automated data capture and enable touch-less processing or minimize the human intervention in getting the data to your ERP or back-end systems for payment.

 #2: Validating Automated Invoices